Last Updated on by Admin LB

-Recently the right to privacy judgment given by Justice DY Chandrachud overruling the principles evolved in the Habeas Corpus case in the case Justice Puttaswamy and ors.
-V. Union of India (Writ Petition (Civil) No 494 of 2012), evolved as a landmark judgment in the history of India with regards to the status of Right to Privacy.
-This article shall envisage on the origin privacy and judicial developments on privacy.
+Recently the right to privacy judgment given by Justice DY Chandrachud overruling the principles evolved in the Habeas Corpus case in the case of Justice Puttaswamy and Ors. v.
+Union of India (Writ Petition (Civil) No 494 of 2012), evolved as a landmark judgment in the history of India with regards to the status of Right to Privacy.
+This article shall envisage the origin of privacy and judicial developments on privacy.

 The intention behind it introduction of such a principle was to protect personal writings and personal productions, not only from theft and physical appropriation but against publication in any form which might not be consensual in nature.
 Hence, at the time when development and technology change started threatening the individual in public gaze, many eminent jurists regarded the right to be let alone as an added chapter in the law of privacy.

 Early developments in the history of privacy saw two landmark judgments – the 8-judge bench decision in M.P.
 Sharma v.
 Satish Chandra (1954 SCR 1077) and the 6-judge bench decision in Kharak Singh v.
 State of U.P.
 (1964 (1) SCR 332 ).
 In M.P.
 Sharma, the process of search and seizure was challenged as it violated Article 20(3) of the Constitution of India.
 In Kharak Singh, the court dealt with UP Police Regulations which provided for secret picketing, domiciliary visits, periodical inquiries, reporting of movements and collection of records of history-sheeters, violating Article 21 of the Constitution of India.
 In both cases, the court dismissed the existence of the fundamental right to privacy envisaged in the constitution.